-An APD prisoner transport vehicle sits in front of the Bernalillo County Public Safety Center in Downtown Albuquerque.
+An APD prisoner transport vehicle sits in front of the Bernalillo County Public Safety Center in Downtown Albuquerque in late August, 2021.
 (Photo by Shelby Kleinhans for Source NM)

 A Democratic state lawmaker and former prosecutor says he sees a connection between rising violent crime and a 2017 settlement prohibiting Albuquerque police from arresting people accused of some misdemeanor crimes.